Introducing Happy Cycling with Active Families

 Free Adult Cycle Confidence Sessions

-To kick start the project we are offering free Adult Cycle Confidence Sessions.
-If you haven’t ridden a bike for a while or at all and want to boost your confidence or learn how to use a trailer, then this will be ideal for you.
-Here’s our poster which you can download and share.
+If you haven’t ridden a bike for a while or at all and want to boost your confidence or learn how to use a trailer, then these sessions will be ideal for you.

-We will be relaunching Family Cycle Rides from September.
-The first rides will be taking place in Crediton, Newton Abbot and Wonford, Exeter.
+We plan to relaunch Family Cycle Rides in the Autumn too.
 These rides provide a perfect opportunity for you to be active with your children, ride with other families and enjoy the outdoors together.
 You get to make new friendships and picnics are a big part of the rides too.
 It’s all very social and fun.

 If you’re a qualified Ride Leader, or interested in becoming one, we’re keen to hear from you